ByronEncinas/DataStructures-Algorithms/README.md

-# LeetCode Study Plan 75 - Solved Exercises
+# Data Structures and Algorithms in Several Languages

+- LeetCode Solutions
+- Dynamic Programming studies
+- Backtracking studies
+- Sorting Algorithms
+- Linked Lists and Binary Tree related code
+- Discrete and Fast Fourier Transforms

 Working solutions as a practice for a series of advanced courses in python.
 Intentions of expanding into C++ language step on the way, but still on pause.